liyang9933/IFN636-A1/README.md

 ## CI/CD Pipeline Details
 This project uses GitHub Actions for CI/CD Pipline.
 A runner is set up on an AWS EC2 instance.

-Here is the AWS EC2 for QUT link: https://d-97671c4bd0.awsapps.com/start#/

 ```yaml
 name: Backend CI